Preschool, Pre-K & Kindergarten

-For preschool and pre-kindergarten, we have full- and part-time options for children ages two and a half through five.
+For preschool, pre-kindergarten, and kindergarten, we have full- and part-time options for children ages three through six.
 There is a maximum student to teacher ratio of 7 to 1, offering individualized attention daily.
 See below for more details, check out the Philosophy Overview page, and attend one of our Informational Tours to get additional questions answered.

 Environment & Materials in the Preschool

 Each group is assigned one or two advisor teachers.
 The advisor teacher will be the parents' first point of contact for questions and concerns about their child.
 However, we do have a co-teaching environment which allows all teachers and children to get to know one another.
 Again this helps us to feel much like a family, where teachers constantly model cooperative communication.

 Children in any age group may attend half-days or full-days for any consistent number of days each week, with a minimum of 2 half-days.
 Parents may select their days at registration time.
 Please note that children must be 3 years old on the day that they start, and we do NOT require that they be potty-trained.

 These times are flexible and change as needed, depending on the group’s interests and the flow of the particular day, but this can give you an idea of what a day is like:

 ~8:00 (about 1 hour) Free Play - For those children arriving early, this is a time for free play with others or individually or small group work with a teacher.